Ellery Huntington Jr.: World War II

 recruit and equip such agents when desired [...] inciting and supporting guerrilla warfare in enemy-occupied areas [...]

 aiding in the organization and support of revolutionary movements [...] design, develop and produce bombs, incendiaries, and other sabotage weapons [and to] arm and equip secret armies."
 His first assignment was supervising Amy Elizabeth Thorpe and Charles Emanuel Brousse's theft of Vichy France's naval code books from a safe in a locked and guarded room at the Wardman Park Hotel.
 Huntington also performed undercover work with agents in North Africa before Operation Torch.
 In 1944, Huntington was named head of the American military mission in Yugoslavia.
-He commanded a detachment of Army liaison officers posted to Josip Broz Tito's Yugoslav Partisans and was tasked with informing the United States about the partisans' fight against the Axis occupation troops and arrange for supply drops and nightly air evacuation of the wounded.
+He commanded a detachment of Army liaison officers posted to Josip Broz Tito's Yugoslav Partisans and was tasked with informing the United States about the partisans' fight against the Axis occupation troops and arranging for supply drops and nightly air evacuation of the wounded.

 Personal life

 Huntington was the nephew of Boston University president William Edwards Huntington and grandnephew of clergyman Frederic Dan Huntington.

 From 1917 to 1929, Huntington was married to Hester Gibson, daughter of Robert W. Gibson.
 The sister-in-law of Communist Party USA leader Robert Minor, she hosted meetings of the American League Against War and Fascism and provided bail for party chairman Earl Browder.
 They had two daughters, Hester and Susan, and one son, Ellery III.
 Ellery III was killed in action in World War II.
 Susan Huntington was a graduate of the Neighborhood Playhouse School of the Theatre and the wife of actors Warren Stevens and Don Hanmer.

 While working for the OSS, Huntington met Helen Catherine DuBois, a secretary to the OSS intelligence chief in Algiers.
 They married in 1946 and had one son.